-- For the beginner cyclist, the Lake Clear and Hays Brook areas of the Northern Adirondacks offer great one-to-four mile loops through beautiful forest.
+- For the beginner cyclist, the Lake Clear and Hays Brook areas of the Northern Adirondacks offer great one-to-four mile loops through the beautiful forest.
 The Sheep Meadow Trail is perfect for beginner to intermediate cyclists and offers easy cruising to lean-tos.
-The Slush Pond Horse Trail is a 1.5 mile intermediate trek with a series of small hills.
+The Slush Pond Horse Trail is a 1.5-mile intermediate trek with a series of small hills.
 For more information on cycling routes check out the Adirondack Lakes' cycling brochure.

 - The St. Lawrence Seaway Ride starts in Canton and proceeds along the Seaway Trail.
 This ride takes you to the Dwight D. Eisenhower Lock and provides spectacular views of ocean-going ships.

 - Pleasant Valley Ride offers lightly rolling terrain and sparsely traveled back roads.
 Mom's School House Café is located just off the beaten path and offers a great place to stop for an ice-cream float, sundae or cheeseburger.

 - Indian Creek Tour is a scenic, 24-mile ride through several towns in the Indian Creek Nature Center.
 See the Trinity Chapel, old grist mill, Amish farms, and wildlife.